Get your next remote job on LaraJobs.

 Step 5: Business logic & data manipulation

-Your Laravel application will then do whatever it needs to do—fetch data, perform calculations, you name it.
+Your Laravel application will then do whatever you instructed it to do—fetch data, perform calculations, you name it.
 This is the “business logic” part, and it’s often where your PHP coding skills come into play.

 Step 6: Crafting a response